descholar-ceo/projects-opinions/README.md

 ## Project description
 The [Projects Opinions](https://projects-opinions.herokuapp.com/) is an application which is available for anyone who has a project opinions to share, and other users registered on it will be able to comment on that opinion.
 I have listed all the features available on this app.

+This project was done for learning purpose, the aim was to create a customized content but same design of [Twitter redesign](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details) by [Gregoire Vella](https://www.behance.net/gregoirevella) in order to master Rails.
+This project is my capstone from [Microverse](https://www.microverse.org/), project specifications are [here](https://www.notion.so/Twitter-redesign-f8a8d48453d54d1a949bb0ceab4c8718)

 ## Screenshot (s)
 > Screenshots: // If your project has some UI, you will link the screenshot of the UI here